ekdeguzm/ekdeguzm/README.md

 ## Hi there  👋

 Hi!
 My name is Kawayan De Guzman (kah-WHY-in), a Wildlife Conservation Biology major from the University of California, Davis.
 I spent the past four years working, volunteering, and studying in four countries as a forester, restoration biological scientist, science educator, and fisheries researcher.
-Through learning Python and R to automate processes and improve data analysis during my time in Davis, I found my passion for programming.
+Through learning Python and R to automate processes and improve data analysis during my time in Davis, I discovered my passion for programming.
 I think the most attractive aspect of programming is the ability to use your creativity craft mere ideas into real products on the internet.
 I decided to pivot my journey towards software development!
 I wrapped up a batch at the [Recurse Center](https://www.recurse.com/) in 2022.

 - 🌱 Currently learning: [The Odin Project](https://www.theodinproject.com/)